Mental Health Awareness Week 2023

 Whether it’s a range of working hours, or the option to work from home, giving employees a choice can improve work-life balance and improve productivity.

 One source of stress in a person’s life is personal financial issues.
-As an employer, you provide them with some security through a salary or a wage, but you can assist in other ways to improve workplace health and wellbeing.
+As an employer, you provide them with some security through a salary or a wage, but you can assist in other ways to improve health and wellbeing.

 You can help your employees with this by doing the following: